tnebooks/12th-physics/content.en/docs/electromagnetic-induction-and-alternating-current/_index.md

 At the same time, when they recede away from one another, the magnetic flux linked with the coil decreases.
 The decrease in magnetic flux again induces an emf in opposite direction and hence an electric current flows in opposite direction.
 So there is deflection in the galvanometer when there is a relative motion between the coil and the magnet.

-In the second experiment, when the primary coil $P$ carries an electric current, a magnetic field is established around it.
+In the second experiment, when the primary coil {{< katex display=true >}}P{{< /katex >}} carries an electric current, a magnetic field is established around it.
 The magnetic lines of this field pass through itself and the neighbouring secondary coil S.

 When the primary circuit is open, no electric current flows in it and hence the magnetic flux linked with the secondary coil is zero.